What is an Independent Medical Evaluation?

 What are the doctor's credentials?

-Dr. John Schumpert, Dr. David Hewitt, and Dr. Cook-Shimanek have been practicing medicine for the past 25 years.
+Dr. John Schumpert, Dr. David Hewitt, and Dr. Cook-Shimanek have been practicing medicine for a combined 47 years.
 They are all Doctors of Medicine (MD), hold Master of Public Health (MPH) degrees, and are board-certified in Occupational Medicine.
 In addition, Dr. Schumpert is a Fellow of the American College of Occupational and Environmental Medicine.
 Dr. Hewitt is also board certified in General Preventive Medicine and Public Health and is a Diplomate of the American Board of Toxicology.
 Click here to read more about our physicians.

 How long does an IME take?